 (Remarks begin about 1 hour & 30 minutes in)

 Deborah Lee Rose is an internationally published, award-winning author of bestselling children’s books.
 Her newest nonfiction picture book, Beauty and the Beak: How Science, Technology, and a 3D-Printed Beak Rescued a Bald Eagle, has won the esteemed AAAS/Subaru SB&F Prize for Excellence in Science Books, Bank Street College Cook Prize for Best STEM Picture Book, and Eureka!
 Gold Award from the California Reading Association.
 Her books include the classic school story The Twelve Days of Kindergarten and the beloved Into the A,B,Sea.
+She lives in the Washington, DC area.

 Deborah writes fiction and nonfiction books for children of all ages, on a broad range of topics including bald eagles, koala rescue, a school spelling bee, ocean animals, kindergarten, the seasons, sleepy time, the environment and much more.